 Common kinds of stress in dogs

-- Instinctive fear response – another dog lunges, barks and growls at your dog.
-They instinctively find the situation it scary.
+An instinctive fear response – another dog lunges, barks, and growls at your dog.
+They instinctively find the situation scary, and it causes them stress.

-- Phobias – this is where your dog develops a long-lasting, extreme fear of something very specific.
-This can be of something seemingly random – fireworks, balloons, men with hats – or a learned fear response that has escalated after repeated exposurerepeatedly exposed to something they find scary (other dogs, strangers, travel… even children on scooters in parks!)
+A phobia – this is where your dog develops a long-lasting, extreme fear of something very specific.
+This fear can be seemingly random – such as a fear of balloons, or men with hats – or it can be a learned fear response that has escalated after repeated exposure to stressful situations.

-- Anxiety in older dogs – as our best friends near retirement, they can become more timid and anxious.
-Some older dogs also develop a kind of doggie Alzheimer's disease known as Canine Cognitive Dysfunction (CCD) – if your elderly dog becomes anxious or fearful or forgetful and confused, always pop to the vet.
+Age-related anxiety in older dogs – as our best friends get older, they can become more timid and anxious.
+Some older dogs also develop memory issues, which can further agitate them.
+If your elderly dog becomes anxious, fearful, or forgetful and confused, make an appointment with your vet immediately.

 What are the signs of an anxious dog?